TechDufus/techdufus.github.io/_posts/Functions.md

 ---
 layout: post
 section-type: post
-title: The basics of creating PowerShell Functions
+title: PowerShell Functions: The basics of creating PowerShell Functions
 category: powershell
 tags: [ 'function' ]
 ---
 # If you've read my previous posts ([Module Creation - Part 1](https://matthewjdegarmo.com/powershell/2020/07/28/how-to-organize-your-powershell-functions-into-a-module-part-1.html), [Module Creation - Part 2](https://matthewjdegarmo.com/powershell/2020/08/03/how-to-organize-your-powershell-functions-into-a-module-part-2.html)), then you know how to organize functions to create your own PowerShell module, but how do we go about making our own functions in the first place?

 That is what I want to discuss in this post.
-We will go into some of the basics of function creation, as well as some other basics of parameter creation, and even making your function an **Advanced Function**, which are things that took me a good while to wrap my head around, so I think the earlier you are exposed to them in your PowerShell journey the better!
+We will go into some of the basics of creating functions, as well as some other basics of parameter creation, and even making your function an **Advanced Function**, which are things that took me a good while to wrap my head around, so I think the earlier you are exposed to them in your PowerShell journey the better!

-It goes without saying that these concepts can be as complex or as simple as you need them to be, depending on what your needs are.
-I will be sharing what my most common techniques, and you can continue to learn from there!
+It goes without saying that these concepts can be as complex or as simple as you want them to be, depending on what your needs are.
+I will be sharing some of my most common techniques, and you can continue to learn from there!

 I would like to demonstrate how a function can be useful by using my `New-Folder` command that I wrote for my [AdminToolkit](https://github.com/matthewjdegarmo/AdminToolkit/blob/master/Functions/Public/New-Folder.ps1) module.